Can You Swim On Your Period? Definitely and it Might Help with Period Symptoms

 Swimming on Your Period

-Of all the common questions we get about periods (and trust me, we get a lot), the most common is about one type of (not so) low intensity exercise: swimming.
+Of all the common questions we get about periods (and trust us, we get a lot), the most common is about one type of (not so) low intensity exercise: swimming.

 Can I swim on my period?
 In short: YES.
 You can.
 But you’re probably the curious type- the type who, for example, searches for alternative menstrual products- so you aren’t satisfied with a short answer.
 Dive into the deep end with us with these common questions about swimming on your period.

 Will sharks attack me if I go swimming on my period?

 Save your worries- the answer is a firm NO. It’s a myth that sharks can detect blood from a mile away and they aren’t necessarily interested in blood.
 Their noses, which are made purely for detecting smells and not for breathing, can detect chemicals and amino acids which are proteins found in all animals, including humans.
 (Yes, that includes men and semen!)
 What sharks are actively on the prowl for are the scents of their preferred prey rather than humans, so even if they were to detect human blood- male or female- it wouldn’t necessarily ring their bells.
 Also, period blood isn’t just blood; it’s a mixture of uterine tissue, cells from the lining of the vagina, and other bacteria that make up the natural flora of the vagina, so if you happen to leak a drop or two of period blood in the ocean it would get incredibly diluted.

 So thankfully, we’ve covered the most serious question involved with swimming on our periods.
 D.O.N.E.